1817666/whmcs2pushover/README.md

 This module will notify you each time a client signs up, pays an invoice or opens a support ticket in WHMCS.

+## Features
+- New Clients
+- Paid Invoices
+- New Support Ticket
+- New Support Ticket Update
+- New Cancellation Request
+- Administrator Login Alerts

 ## Installation

 To install you need to download the files within the repo and upload them to;